yomarguti/codestream/vscode/README.md

 # Help & Feedback

-Check out our [wiki](https://github.com/TeamCodeStream/CodeStream/wiki) for more information on getting started with CodeStream.
+Check out our [user guide](https://docs.codestream.com/userguide/) for more information on getting started with CodeStream.
 Please follow [@teamcodestream](http://twitter.com/teamcodestream) for product updates and to share feedback and questions.
 You can also email us at support@codestream.com.

 <p align="center">
   <br />